 In an emergency, call one of these numbers:

-- Your local emergency care unit in connection with the nearest hospital
+Your local emergency care unit in connection with the nearest hospital.

-- 1-888-NYC-WELL (1-888-692-9355), press 2.
-A free, confidential 24/7 information, referral crisis hotline offerred by the Department of Mental Health and Hygiene, and Vibrant Emotional Health.
+and referral crisis hotline offered by the Department of Mental Health and Hygiene,